 - paint brush (I used a 2 inch wide short handle brush)

-*You can find retail availability for ScotchBlue™ Painter’s Tape on ScotchBlue.com – I usually get mine through Amazon or Home Depot.
+*You can find retail ability for ScotchBlue™ Painter’s Tape on ScotchBlue.com – I usually get mine through Amazon or Home Depot.

-1. I always start by cleaning all baseboards and trim with a damp cloth to remove any dust / debris and prep the surface for the painter’s tape.
-Try to avoid using household cleaners as they can affect adhesion – sometimes I’ll use a spray bottle filled with plain water though.
-Wait for the surface to dry completely before taping.
+1. First, be sure to clean all baseboards and trim with a damp cloth to clean and prep your surface for the painter’s tape.
+Try to avoid using household cleaners as they can affect adhesion.
+Wait for the surface to dry completely.

-2. Next, remove any outlet plates near the paint zone with a screwdriver and set aside.
-I say this every time, but it’s helpful..
-I always throw screws and outlet plates into a bag, so I don’t lose anything.
+2. While waiting, remove outlet plates with a screwdriver and set aside.
+I usually throw everything into a bag (screws and outlet covers), so I don’t lose anything.
 Those tiny screws get lost so easily.

 5. Once the paint has completely dried, it’s time to remove all of the painter’s tape and painter’s plastic.
 For all of the tapes and painter’s plastic, removal is the same… If necessary, score the edge (where the painted surface and the tape meet) with a sharp blade.
 Especially useful if your paint is super thick in any areas.
 Then, slowly remove the tape at a 45° angle and pull the tape back onto itself for best results.
 It’s more important to remove slowly than to get that exact 45° angle, but why not do both!

 This post is in partnership with 3M.
 All opinions are my own and additional products used in the project were selected by me.
 Thanks for supporting the brands that help keep Paper & Stitch running.